Deliver services

 Intervening early with mental health difficulties can help many young people avoid unnecessary suffering.
 It’s vital that young people have easy access to the information and support they need.

-That’s why we provide free, expert information resources and support online, and in communities across Ireland.
+That’s why we provide free, expert information resources and support online, and in our services around the country.

 How Jigsaw services make a difference